siskastev/siska-rgb-golang-test/README.md

 ## About
 This repository contains the API gifts redeem project for the technical test using Golang.
-The project provides CRUD operations for CRUD gifts, create redeem, create rating and functionalities to register and login users.
+The project provides CRUD operations gifts, create redeem, create rating and functionalities to register and login users.
 The system use role-based access control (RBAC) and allows access to gifts, redeem, rating using JWT authentication.

 ## Technologies